Nesting / Packing

 The parameters we can set here are the same already seen in the nesting dialog.

-Once you have set a parameter in the preferences, you'll find it also set in the nesting dialog, also you can use these set parameter(s) when clicking in the toolbar nesting button nesting tool with the option [alt] key pressed.
+Once you have set a parameter in the preferences, you'll find it also set in the nesting dialog, also you can use these set parameter(s) when clicking in the toolbar nesting button with the option [alt] key pressed.

 Moreover, here in the nesting preferences dialog you can see what are the algorithms used in the nesting operation.
 A technical note about is explained in the following paragraph.